SpecterX-AHM/Hire-HELP/README.md

 ### 2.Install MongoDB

 Download it from here: https://docs.mongodb.com/manual/administration/install-community/
-Create your own collection and add that in mongoose.connect()
+Create your own collection and add that in mongoose.connect().
+We have used cloud MongoDB Atlas for this project.

 ### 3.Run Backend
 ```a